PalisadoesFoundation/switchmap-ng/docs/source/configuration.rst

 Parameter                           Description
 =================================== ========
 ``dashboard:``                      YAML key describing the poller configuration.
-``listen_address:``                 IP address the dashboard will be using to host web pages.
-The default is ``localhhost``.
+``api_listen_address:``             IP address the dashboard will be using to host web pages.
+The default is ``localhost``.
 This should be changed to the IP address of the dashboard server's network interface that web browsers can access.
-``bind_port:``                      The TCP port the dashboard will use.
+``api_bind_port``                   The TCP port the dashboard will use.
 This should not need to be changed.
+``api_https:``                      Set this to `True` if web browsers need to use HTTPs to access the dashboard pages.
+Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
+Default `False`.
+``api_password:``                   The HTTPS simple authentication password that the dashboard server uses.
+Defaults to ``None``.
+``api_username:``                   The HTTPS simple authentication username that the dashbord server uses.
+Defaults to ``None``.
 ``username:``                       The username under which all switchmap-ng dashboard daemons will run.
 This is set to ensure that unauthorized users run the daemon code.
+``server_address:``                 The IP address to use for contacting the server.
+The default is ``localhost``.
+``server_bind_port:``               The TCP port the API server uses.
+This must match the ``bind_port`` setting in the API server's configuration.
+``server_https:``                   Set this to `True` if the poller needs to use HTTPs to access the API server.
+Switchmap only uses the SSL capabilities of the pre-installed webserver of your choice to encrypt data sent over the network.
+Default `False`.
+``server_password:``                The HTTPS simple authentication password that the API server uses.
+``server_username:``                The HTTPS simple authentication username that the API server uses.
 =================================== ========

 The ``server:`` Section